yarisvt/tyk-docs/tyk-docs/content/product-stack/tyk-enterprise-developer-portal/getting-started/create-orgs-and-catalogs.md

 {{< note success >}}
 **Note**

-If you want to edit the default team name you can do so by navigating to **Teams**, open up the team tied to the organisation you created, and edit the name as required.
+You can edit the default team name by navigating to **Teams** and opening up the team associated with the organisation you created.
+This will allow you to edit the team name as required.

 {{< /note >}}